sadmanalam142/Sports-Photographer-Client/README.md

 ## what i have done in this project:
 * first i made a responsive navber on header component.
-* on the home component i displayed a banner and services.
+* on the home component i displayed banner and services.
 * then i made a footer and made login,register,signout route and protected the the checkout route.
 * then i ansered some question on the blogs route.
 * finally i introduced myself on the about route that's it.